Albinegros de Orizaba: 1890s–1920

-In the 1880s numerous immigrants from all over Europe were coming into the port of Veracruz and spreading around the state's cities.
+In the 1880s, numerous immigrants from all over Europe were coming into the port of Veracruz and spreading around the state's cities.
 Many companies were founded in those years, mostly steel and fabric companies.
 Immigrants brought along a new sport from Europe which they started teaching the locals and would go on to sponsor clubs made up by its workers to represent the company in friendly matches that started off in the early 1890s.
 Some important factories were Santa Gertrudis Fábrica de Yute, which was founded and owned by Scottish Duncan Mac Comish Mac Donald and Thomas Hanghey, who had a long football background and so they decided along with other local factory owners to establish a local football league in 1886, having the first game played in the old "Campo El Yute".

 The "Orizaba Athletic Club" was founded in 1898 as a sports club where cricket (among other sports) could be practiced.
 The club was founded by Comish Mac Donald, who owned a local steel company.
 A few years later, Comish Mac Donald and Thomas Hanghey, along with English Percy C. Clifford (a pioneer in the sport in Mexico City) decided to form a semi-professional league that would include clubs from the capital and from the provinces.

 First Championship

 The 1902 team, the first Mexican football champion ever.

-In 1902 the "Liga Mexicana de Football Amateur Association", also known as Primera Fuerza, was founded with 5 clubs Pachuca A.C, Mexico Cricket Club, Reforma AC and British Club.
+In 1902, the "Liga Mexicana de Football Amateur Association", also known as Primera Fuerza, was founded with 5 clubs Pachuca, Mexico Cricket Club, Reforma and British Club.
 The league finished its first year successful with Orizaba crowning the first champion in Mexico's history.
 Right after the tournament ended there were internal problems with the club, and as a result, Orizaba decided to leave the league.